eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 Eiffel Intelligence.

 Conditions in subscriptions are written in [JMESPath syntax](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/rules.md#What-is-JMESPath?).
-The JSON structure of the subscription condition contains a key "jmespath" and the value is your JMESPATH expression.
+The JSON structure of the subscription condition always contains a key "jmespath" and the value is a JMESPATH expression.
 In the example below, we want to know when Eiffel Intelligence has aggregated information about an artifact being published in Nexus.
-A subscription with only this condition will be fulfilled as soon as Eiffel Intelligence aggregates data from an ArtifactPublished event.
+A subscription with only this condition will be fulfilled as soon as Eiffel Intelligence aggregates data from an ArtifactPublished event with the correct data.

     "requirements" : [
         {